Michael-A-Company/Basic-Improvement-Proposals/README.md

 Basic Improvement Proposals (BIPs)

-The primary mechanisms for suggesting new features, gathering technical input, and documenting design decisions for TEDDi.
+The primary mechanisms for suggesting new functionality, gathering technical input, and documenting design/development decisions for TEDDi.
 Each BIP presents a specific process, method, or idea, offering a clear rationale and concise specifications.
 BIPs track the evolution of TEDDi and serve as a historical record of design/development decisions.

 What is a BIP?